Cadaqués: what to see, things to do

 Many secluded coves are only accessible by sea, revealed aboard the Barca Gala, Salvador Dalí’s traditional boat available for rental.
 Smaller boats, both sail and motor, are also available for rent.
 Several dive clubs offer opportunities to explore the rich marine life, especially in the protected underwater reserves of the Medes Islands Natural Park.

 This archipelago has been protected since 1990 to preserve its marine flora and fauna, leading to a spectacular recovery of the aquatic and terrestrial ecosystem.
-Species such as rays, red coral, and Posidonia grass have flourished.
+Species such as rays, red coral and Posidonia grass have flourished.
 In 2010, it was declared a National Nature Park, and its ecosystem is recognized as the best Marine Reserve in the Western Mediterranean.
 Renting a sailboat allows you to get closer or try snorkeling without disturbing the marine life.

 Want even more relaxation?
 Why not book a yoga class on a terrace or a massage at sunset?